SayHeya/retell-cli/docs/context/project_conception.md

 # Reflection

-## User Prompt
+## User Prompt on Reflection

-Okay let's take a moment to reflect.
+"Okay let's take a moment to reflect.
 I don't want to produce or change any work we've done, I just to make sure we are on the same page.
 This is an application that service as a development tool.
-What are the benefits and capabilities of tools with respect to development time?
+What are the benefits and capabilities of tools with respect to development time?"

 ---